-Fall ’17 book vouchers are available starting August 14th and will continue through August 30th.
-Please make sure all books are purchased, or ordered, by the end of the day on August 30th, 2017.
+Spring ’18 book vouchers are available starting January 3rd and will continue through January 24th.
+Please make sure all books are purchased, or ordered, by the end of the day on January 24th, 2018.
 Book Vouchers cannot be extended.
 Please see information below regarding book vouchers.

 Students who are eligible for a book voucher can purchase books at any of the two bookstores listed below by using their NSU One Card (student ID).
 Please read the FAQ below to determine if you are eligible and how to use the book voucher.

 Students who are receiving financial aid in excess of their account balance are eligible.
 To determine if you have a credit balance, please follow the directions below: